Clownhouse

 Clownhouse is a 1989 American slasher film written and directed by Victor Salva in his feature-length directorial debut.
 It stars Nathan Forrest Winters, Brian McHugh, and Sam Rockwell as three young brothers stalked by escaped mental patients disguised as clowns, portrayed by Michael Jerome West, Bryan Weible, and David C. Reinecker.
 Clownhouse marks the second collaboration for Salva with Winters and McHugh, who previously appeared in his short film Something in the Basement (1986), and Rockwell's first film appearance.

 The film premiered at the 1989 Sundance Film Festival, where it was nominated for the Grand Jury Prize in the dramatic category.
 The rights to Clownhouse were picked up by Vision International and Triumph Releasing Corporation, who released the film to theaters on July 20, 1990.
-Home media releases would be distributed by Metro-Goldwyn-Mayer in 2003.
+Home media releases would be distributed by Metro-Goldwyn-Mayer in the early 2000s.

-Clownhouse became the subject of controversy when Salva was convicted during post-production for sexually abusing the then-12-year-old Winters between shoots.
+Clownhouse became the subject of controversy when Salva was convicted during post-production for sexually abusing the 12-year-old Winters between shoots.
 Due to the controversy, home media releases of the film were removed from distribution and are out of print.

 Plot

 Casey is an adolescent boy whose life is constantly influenced by his intense fear of clowns.
 His two older brothers, Geoffrey and Randy, are mostly disobliging.
 One night, the three boys are left alone so they decide to visit a local circus, despite Casey's uncontrollable coulrophobia.
 While at the circus, Casey innocently visits a fortune teller and she reveals to him that his life line has been cut short.
 Meanwhile, three psychotic mental patients, who have escaped an insane asylum, murder three clowns and steal their identities of Cheezo, Bippo, and Dippo by taking their makeup and costumes.

 As the boys return home from the circus, the mental patients target their home.
 Casey and his brothers are locked inside their isolated farmhouse and the power is turned off.
 Casey attempts to call the police, but the police officer assumes that Casey's fear of clowns caused him to have a realistic nightmare.

 Randy, disbelieving that clowns are after them, plans to jump out at Geoffrey and Casey dressed as a clown but he is stabbed by one of the mental patients.
 Geoffrey manages to kill Bippo by hitting him with a wooden plank, knocking him down a flight of stairs and breaking his neck.

 Casey and Geoffrey push Dippo out a window to his death.
 The boys find Randy unconscious in a closet and drag him into another room.
 Geoffrey is then attacked by Cheezo, who chases Casey into the upstairs game room.
 Casey manages to hide but after the clown leaves, Casey accidentally steps on a noise-making toy, alerting Cheezo of his location.
-Cheezo attempts to break Casey's neck, but Geoffrey slams a hatchet into his back, finally killing him.
+Cheezo attempts to strangle Casey, but Geoffrey slams a hatchet into his back, finally killing him and saving Casey's life.